Supermassive Black Hole (song): Usage in media

-In 2006, "Supermassive Black Hole" featured in the Supernatural episode "Hunted".
+The song featured in the FIFA 07 soundtrack.
 On 8 May 2008, the song was released as downloadable content for the rhythm game Guitar Hero III: Legends of Rock on the PlayStation 3 and Xbox 360, along with "Stockholm Syndrome" and "Exo-Politics".
-It was also used in the 2008 teen romance film Twilight during the baseball game sequence, and was subsequently featured on the film's soundtrack.
-A version of the song was also featured on the soundtrack for the video game FIFA 07, by EA Sports.
-It was also featured at the beginning of the Series 6 Doctor Who episode "The Rebel Flesh".
-It was used on a trailer for the television series Castle.
-It was also used as a wake-up for Space Shuttle Atlantis astronauts on the vessel's presumed final day in space, 26 May 2010.
-It also appeared in The Sopranos sixth season episode "Walk Like a Man", while Tony talks with two boys at the Bada-Bing.
-The song is available to play on Rocksmith 2014 as part of a Muse 5-song pack.
-The FX show What We Do in the Shadows then featured the song in the third season episode "Gail" as a parody of Twilight.
-EA Sports again used the song in their game FIFA 23.
+It was featured at the beginning of the Series 6 Doctor Who episode "The Rebel Flesh", and was used as a wake-up for Space Shuttle Atlantis astronauts on the vessel's presumed final day in space, 26 May 2010.
+The song is available to play on Rocksmith 2014 as part of a 5-song Muse pack.
+Black Mirror featured the song in the episode "Mazey Day".
+The song was also featured heavily during a scene in Twilight, where it plays over the Cullens engaging in an intense familial game of baseball (as well as a scene from What We Do in the Shadows that pays homage to the Twilight scene).